PinewoodRobotics/PWRUPWeb/public/blogs/2025/blitz.md

 ## Introduction

 So, I set out to build a home brewed solution for my team -- a interconnected PI network that anyone would be able to use to make code that would run off-roborio easily and simply able to connect it back to the main robot process.
-The
+Firstly, I looked for data passage solutions and tried a few like "nats" etc. However, unfortunately none of the solutions had the intuitive or customizable feel that I so wanted to get from this main part of the project.